 How Historical Research Can Support Slavery Disclosure

-When JPMorgan Chase merged with Bank One, the new firm faced a unique problem that could only be solved by detailed historical research.
+When JPMorgan Chase merged with Bank One, the new firm faced a unique problem that could only be solved by historical research.

 “History Associates Inc. has been meticulous in its investigation, going well beyond the original scope of the research,” noted JPMorgan Chase.
 “Twelve research historians spent more than 3,500 hours to contact or visit over 75 research archives and examine individual property records at 39 Louisiana parishes.”

 In a widely praised move, the bank publicly released the results of the slavery disclosure research.
 Read the article in The Wall Street Journal.